muratk5n/thirdwave/en/README.md

 12 nautical miles off coast is territorial waters.

-200 nautical miles is EEZ (exclusive econ zone, rights for explotation of resources).
+200 nautical miles is EEZ (exclusive econ zone, rights for exploitation of resources).

 If EEZ of two countries overlap, a line is drawn in the middle usually.
 Example Sri Lanka and India [here](https://pbs.twimg.com/media/FZf0YjmXoAYKHEh?format=png&name=small).